Canadian War Museum: Interior

 The interior walls of the building are primarily made out of concrete that incorporates up to 15 per cent recycled fly ash, making the walls of the building a large energy-conserving mass.
 The walls are designed to emerge sharply from the ground, in an unusual fashion; whereas the floors were designed with slight slopes within them.
 Together, these design features are intended to evoke the feeling of instability with the museum's visitors.
 All the galleries within the building include ramps and slopes, making all exhibits in the museum wheelchair accessible.

 Concrete is a major material used in the museum's lobby; with post-tensioned concrete beams extending throughout the foyer, in addition to 596 tonnes of exposed structural steel.
 One side of the lobby's walls is textured and patterned like rough-hewn wooden planks, whereas the other side is patterned to resemble large blocks of quarried stone.
 In addition to concrete, copper that was originally used on the roof of the Library of Parliament is used on the walls of the museum lobby and the LeBreton Gallery.
-However, most of the building's interior space remains austere, in an effort to provide visitors with a solemn space for reflection.
+However, most of the building's interior space remains austere, to provide visitors with a solemn space for reflection.
 A 7 m audio-visual presentation of what is contained inside the exhibits is situated at the access point from the main foyer to the exhibition areas.

 Other educational facilities within the building include the Military History Resource Centre, a museum library and archive; and the 236-seat Barney Danson Theatre.
 The war museum's theatre is named in honour of Barney Danson, in recognition of his efforts in supporting the Canadian War Museum.
 The building also includes a dedicated group entrance; and a sunlit cafeteria along the riverfront portion of the building, with a seasonal terrace; dedicated climate-controlled vaults; and laboratories for on-site repairs of artifacts.
 Including all areas of the museum, the total gross floor area of the museum building is 40860 m2.